mmbman/Katagiri/index.md

 - [**Karma**](karma) (1980, 1987)
 - [**Lay Ordination Lectures**](lay-ordination) (1986)

-Readers should be aware that Katagiri Roshi’s discussion of topics is not limited to these talk series.
-Because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.

 ### Eihei Dōgen and *Shōbōgenzō*

 In particular, Katagiri Roshi gave many series of talks on the works of Zen Master Eihei Dōgen.
-References to Dōgen throughout Katagiri Roshi’s talks are too numerous to list, but these are some of the series of talks on specific fascicles of *Shōbōgenzō* or related works:
+These are some of the series of talks on specific fascicles of *Shōbōgenzō* or related works:

 - [***Fukanzazengi*: Dogen's Universal Recommendation for Zazen**](fukanzazengi) (1979)
 - [***Genjōkōan***](genjokoan) (1987)

+Readers should be aware that Katagiri Roshi’s discussion of these topics is not limited to these series of talks.
+Because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.

 These lists will be updated as talks are transcribed.